Last updated on April 18th, 2025

 - Before adding soaked fruit, drain first and toss lightly in flour so they will distribute evenly in the dough.

 - Brush the bread with a light coat of heavy cream with a pastry brush and sprinkle on sanding sugar.
-This helps give shiny gloss to the bread.
+This helps give shiny gloss to the bread and adds a nice crunch.

 Equipment